The following article is excerpted from the TheApple, a website devoted to the teaching profession.

 Roughly 71,000 Jobs Added

 The number of special education teachers is expected to increase by 15 percent, faster than average for all occupations.
-Although student enrollments in general are expected to grow slowly, continued increases in the number of special education students needing services will generate a greater need for special education teachers.
+Although student enrollments in general are expected to grow slowly, continued increases in the number of special education students needing services may generate a greater need for special education teachers.

 Highly Desirable Job Candidates: